Broom-Hilda: Other media

 A live-action Broom-Hilda sketch was included in the special Mother's Day Sunday Funnies broadcast May 8, 1983, on NBC.

 In 2004, it was announced that there would be a Broadway musical based on the comic strip characters, written by Martin Charnin (Annie) and Kurt Andersen (Spy magazine).
 The music was composed by Leroy Anderson.
 There was discussion of casting with Andersen suggesting Catherine Zeta-Jones for the title role, but the show was not produced.

 Grelber also appeared as a computer program on old Unix systems.
 Typing the command "Grelber" would cause the computer to insult the user.

 Awards

 Myers won the National Cartoonists Society's Humor Comic Strip Award for 1975 for his work on the strip.
+As of 2023, he holds the record for most comic strips drawn by one person, without assistance, for Broom-Hilda, with over 19,000 daily and Sunday comic strips over 53 years, according to writer and comics expert Mark Evanier.

 Caplin died in 2000.
 Myers continues to write and draw the strip, compiling a large backlog of strips in the event poor health were to prevent him from meeting his syndication requirements.
+In 2024, Myers won a Guinness World Records Award for the most comic strips drawn by one person for the longest period of time (54 years) in the world.